kemckinnmsft/AIPLAB/instructions.md

 # Configuring Exchange Online Mail Flow Rules

->NOTE: This may is unnecessary if using your own tenant but may be necessary using demos.microsoft.com tenants.
+>NOTE: This task is unnecessary if using your own tenant but may be necessary using demos.microsoft.com tenants.
 If the rule does not exist, move to the next exercise.

 1. Switch to Client1.